 In the summer of 1968 I met a young college girl, a Lutheran, who was home in Anchorage for the summer.
 She was very open with me about her Christian faith.
 I immediately saw in her a spiritual depth and excitement and joy that I didn’t have.
 Nor had I seen those things in those I grew up going to church with.
 My interest being piqued, I inquired.
 She would reply simply that what I saw in her was her personal relationship with Jesus.
 That was entirely new thinking to me.
 I had been raised and taught well to know about Jesus Christ.
 But as I listened to her share about her faith, it began to dawn on my that I did not know Him in any meaningful, personal, faith-based way.

 Long story short, she encouraged me to buy a Bible, which I did.
 Night after night in my Air Force base quarters I would read that Bible.
 In fact, I could hardly put it down.
-As I did that, I began to experience inner excitement and what the theologians call “illumination.”
+As I did that, I began to experience inner excitement and what the theologians call “illumination” by the Holy Spirit.
 God was being gracious to me in shedding His light upon the Scriptures.
 I found Psalm 105:130 having a deep inner effect on me: “The entrance of Your words [the Scriptures] gives light” (New King James version).

 As I read the Bible avidly each evening, I began to be stirred in my spirit by Scriptures like these: